Direction 5: Linked programs

 Entities should work together to agree on linked program reporting.

-Programs
+Linked Programs template

-Contribution to Outcome X made by linked programs
+Contribution to Outcome text

 The information included under the heading ‘Contribution to Outcome X made by linked programs’ should provide the reader with an understanding of how the linked program makes a contribution to the successful delivery of the entity’s Outcome X. Where linked programs are covered by a cross-entity arrangement (such as a Memorandum of Understanding) or an intergovernmental agreement (such as a National Partnership Agreement) the name of this arrangement should be referenced in the contribution made by linked programs.

-Example - Linked programs
+Examples - Linked programs

 Did you find this content useful?